 The survey shows that respondents are divided over whether they see cryptocurrency as a risk or an opportunity.
 There is a significant difference between government and financial industry perceptions and the votes of those directly involved in the crypto industry.
 The cryptocurrency industry believes that transactions offer more transparency than traditional financial transactions.
 Rick Mcdonell, the co-author of the survey, said, " The survey results give a unique global insight into how respondents and the crypto industry itself think about cryptocurrency: its potential and risky."

 Understanding the Risks of Regulated Banks

 Leaked official FinCen documents revealed that five major banks - Deutsche Bank, HSBC, JP Morgan, Bank of New York Mellon, and Standard Chartered Bank - were laundering money.
 The leak of The official Financial Crimes Enforcement Network (FinCEN) documents revealed that more than $ two trillion US dollars were laundered.
 As a result of this incident, financial institutions became skeptical about implementing AML laws.
-Dirty money, on the other hand, still flows freely in famous global banks.
+On the other hand, Dirty money still flows freely into infamous global banks.

 Regulation plays an essential role in preventing financial crime, but regulatory compliance is not a magic wand, especially in a fast-moving industry.
-Financial institutions should take into account the risks they face and take the necessary measures to reduce these risks and protect their customers.
+Financial institutions should consider the risks they face and take the necessary measures to reduce these risks and protect their customers.